Managed application metered billing

 - Configure Pricing for charging customers the per-month cost for your service.
 Price can be zero if you don't want to charge a fixed fee and instead rely entirely on metered billing.

-- Set Billing dimensions for the metering events the customer will pay for on top of the flat rate.
+- Set Billing dimensions for the metering events the customer pays for on top of the flat rate.

 - Integrate with the Marketplace metering service APIs to inform Microsoft of billable events.